Average Working Hours (Statistical Data 2023)

 Weekdays and paid time-off by country

-Most of the countries in the world have laws setting the maximum length of the work week, except the United States.
+Most countries in the world have laws setting the maximum length of the workweek and the paid vacation minimum, except for the United States.

-The US is the only industrialized country in the world that has no legally mandated annual leave and does not guarantee its workers paid vacation.
+The US is the only industrialized country in the world that doesn’t have legally mandated annual leave and does not guarantee its workers paid vacation.

-In the absence of government standards, 23 percent of Americans have no paid vacation and no paid holidays.
-According to government survey data, the average US worker receives only about 10 days of paid vacation and about 6 paid holidays per year - less than the minimum legal standard set in the rest of world's rich economies
+In the absence of government standards, 28 million Americans don’t have any vacation or paid holidays.
+According to the US Bureau of Labor Statistics, the average US worker receives only about 10 days of paid vacation and about 6 paid holidays per year — less than the minimum legal standard set in the rest of the world's rich economies.

 A longer working week does not necessarily result in higher levels of productivity.

-For example, workers in Mexico have the longest annual shifts on the planet, but their GDP per hour is among the lowest.
+For example, workers in Mexico have quite long annual shifts (2,220 hours/year), but their GDP per hour is among the lowest.

 As productivity increases, working hours decrease.
-For example, employees in Denmark have the lowest annual working hours in the world, but their GDP per hour is among the highest.
+For example, employees in Ireland work 36 hours per week on average (1,872 hours/year), but their GDP per hour is the highest in the world.